Michelle Bianco

 When researchers at MIT Sloan mapped caregiving competencies against the U.S. Bureau of Labor Statistics' 17 core workplace skills, they found that caregiving skills covered 76.5% of all workforce skills valued by employers.
 For management roles specifically, caregiving skills had 100% coverage across all leadership competencies, including adaptability, problem-solving, decision-making, and leadership itself.

-Arlow believes that working caregivers deserve the same quality of structured, expert support that employees receive for any other major health or life transition.
-We are intentionally designed specifically for the elder caregiving journey, bringing together the clinical expertise, care coordination tools, and empathetic guidance that caregivers need to manage this chapter without sacrificing their careers or their own wellbeing.
+By giving working caregivers the same quality of structured, expert support that employees receive for any other major health or life transition.
+Arlow is intentionally designed for the elder caregiving journey, bringing together the clinical expertise, care coordination tools, and empathetic guidance that caregivers need to manage this chapter without sacrificing their careers or their own wellbeing.

 For employers, Arlow operates as a strategic benefit, embedded in your existing workforce support framework and designed to address the caregiving gap before it becomes a retention problem, a productivity loss, or a benefits cost.